"Deceptively laid back...inventive...unconventional."

 Alexander Elliott Miller is a composer and guitarist whose music has been described as "deceptively laid back in an LA way...inventive....unconventional" (LA Times), and "wild...unearthly...lyrical...a voice worth listening to" (San Francisco Classical Voice).

 His album TO….OBLIVION: Historic Landmarks Around Los Angeles was released in the fall of 2018; the work is a collection of pieces inspired by six lost landmarks in LA, each of some social significance, scored for solo electric guitar, sound effects and video.
+The album received profiles in the LAist and Long Beach Press Telegram, and will be presented on Boston Court Performing Arts Center's 2019 season in Pasadena.

 Miller is on the faculty of California State University Long Beach, where he teaches music theory, composition and musicianship at the Bob Cole Conservatory of Music.
 During the Spring of 2017 at CSULB, he served as the Interim Graduate Advisor.
 He also works at Chapman University, where he initiated and developed a new Composition and Songwriting course for non-music majors, which has since become a required course for Music Technology minors.
 In November of 2018, he served as Composition Masterclass Clinician for the Music Association of California Community Colleges State Conference in San Diego.